Frequently Asked Questions about HWC Tutoring

 Who can meet with a tutor?

 We welcome Caltech undergrads, graduate students, post-docs to work with our tutors and writing specialists.
 Undergraduates receive priority in scheduling appointments, which may mean that it will be difficult for others to get an appointment during peak usage times (usually mid-terms and finals).
+We cannot assist writers outside the Caltech community.

 How long are appointments?
 How often can I meet with a tutor?